 Our house felt incomplete so we decided to add a garden.
 The house fitted perfectly on an opened and flattened cookie box.
 We added newspaper and glue to give the garden a bit of dimension.
 The fences were made out of lolly sticks glued together and painted white/grey.
 We added some plastic plants, a dead tree, rocks and a pathway.

-Lastly place your LED lights inside the house to create and eerie, ghostly glow!
+Lastly place your LED lights inside the house to create an eerie, ghostly glow!

-An awesome project- this haunted house recycle craft!
+Awesome project siblings can tackle together- this haunted house recycle craft!
 Or, use this idea to make a normal house or even a gingerbread house for Christmas!
 Also check out these Milk Carton houses.